University of California

 Q: Is my UCRP service credit the same as my years of service with UC, shown on my UCPath account dashboard?

 For example, if you work for UC in a position that isn’t eligible for UCRP benefits, your time in that position will not count toward your UCRP service credit.
-As a UCRP member, you earn service credit during a paid leave (since that’s considered UCRP-eligible pay), but not during an unpaid leave.
+Part-time or variable-time work results in a proportionate amount of UCRP service credit.
+For example, if you work 50% time for one year, you receive one-half year of UCRP service credit but twelve months of employment service credit.

 If you took an eligible unpaid or partially paid leave of absence for a minimum of 4 consecutive weeks, you may be eligible to purchase UCRP service credit for that time.
 A service credit purchase must be completed while you are actively employed.
 You cannot purchase service credit after separating from UCRP employment or retiring.
+For more information, please see the UCRP Service Credit Purchase Guide.

 Q: What if I think the UCRP service credit shown on UCRAYS or in my retirement profile is incorrect?